tj/should.js/Readme.md

 }).should.throw();
 ```

-Assert an exception is not throw:
+Assert an exception is not thrown:

 ```js
 (function(){